chrislopesdev/Notes/Javascript/objects.md

 let wifeParents = ["Tom", "Donna"];
 ```

-This can be converted to a object:
+This can be converted to a object: the variables become properties of the wife object.

 ```javascript
 let wife = {